-Georgia Tsouvala specializes in Greek history, literature and epigraphy.
-Her current research focuses on Plutarch and the history of Greece during the early Empire, inscriptions, and women's history.
-She has published on Plutarch, Roman Greece, and on Greek epigraphy.
+Georgia Tsouvala specializes in Greek history, literature, and epigraphy.
+Her current research focuses on Plutarch and the history of Greece in the early Roman Empire, inscriptions, and women's history.

 “Women Members of a Gymnasium in the Roman East (IG IV 732),” book chapter in Ancient

 Documents and their Contexts.
 First North American Congress of Greek and Latin

 Epigraphy (2011), J. Bodel and N. Dimitrova (eds.), Leiden: E. J. Brill (Brill Studies in

 Greek and Roman Epigraphy, no. 5), 2015, 111-123.